+The clinical characteristics of the patients who received blood transfusion during their treatment in the intensive care units, i.e., the hospital wards, are presented in Table 2.
 The distribution of the sexes was significantly different in the two examined groups (p = 0.005), with the male sex being more present amongst the patients in the intensive care units.
 The presence of cardiovascular diseases was significantly more common in COVID-19 patients with more severe clinical presentation treated in the intensive care units of the hospital (p = 0.041), while malignancies were more common in patients treated in the hospital wards (p = 0.029).

 Table 3 presents the values of the hematological, hemostatic, and biochemical parameters prior to the application of transfusion therapy.
 Patients treated in the intensive care units had significantly lower red blood cell counts (p = 0.024) and platelet counts (p = 0.002), and significantly higher white blood cell counts (p = 0.013).
 Values of international normalized ratio (INR) (p < 0.001), aPTT (p < 0.001), and D-dimer (p < 0.001) were significantly higher in COVID-19 patients treated in the intensive care units, while the level of fibrinogen (p = 0.025) was higher in COVID-19 patients with a milder clinical presentation.
-All the tested biochemical parameters of liver function (direct bilirubin, p = 0.001; total bilirubin, p = 0.009; AST, p < 0.001; ALT, p = 0.001; LDH, p < 0.001; ferritin, p < 0.001), as well as the level of CRP (p < 0.001), were significantly elevated in COVID-19 patients treated in the intensive care units.
+All the tested biochemical parameters of liver function (direct bilirubin, p = 0.001; total bilirubin, p = 0.009; AST, p < 0.001; ALT, p = 0.001; LDH, p < 0.001; ferritin, p < 0.001), as well as the level of CRP (p < 0.001), were significantly elevated in COVID-19 patients treated in the intensive care department.
 Also, all evaluated parameters of kidney function (urea, p = 0.001; creatinine, p = 0.043) were significantly higher in the group of COVID-19 patients treated in the intensive care units, as compared to the patients treated in the hospital wards.